DACreations/Fakemon/README.md

 # Fakemon
-An early pokemon clone made in LÖVE
+An early pokemon clone made in LÖVE with Love <3